Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 **Deep Q Learning**

-Introducing deep learning into Q learning is a giant leap.
-However, it enables us to approximate the Q value using a neural network.
-There are two networks in deep Q learning:math:`Q` network and math:`Q_{tag}` network, which are the same in architecture.

-Q table is now replaced by :math:`Q` network to approximate the Q value.
-This way, the :math:`(s,a)` pairs number can be huge.
-As we can encode the state to a feature vector and learn the mapping between the feature vector and the Q value.
-The design of the Q function is simple, it takes :math:`s` as input and has :math:`a` number of output dimensions.
-The max value of output nodes is chosen to be :math:`max_a(s^{'},a^{'})` in vanilla Q learning.
+Deep Q learning is a significant advancement in Q learning that allows us to approximate the Q value using a neural network.
+Instead of using a Q-table to store all possible state-action pairs and their corresponding Q values, a Q network is used to approximate the Q value.
+This is possible because we can encode the state to a feature vector and learn the mapping between the feature vector and the Q value.
+The Q function is designed to take the state as input and has a number of output dimensions corresponding to the number of possible actions.
+The max value of output nodes is selected as the Q value for the next state-action pair.

-Finally, we use the Bellman equation to update the network.
+The Q network is updated using the Bellman equation.
 The optimization target is to minimize the minimum square error (MSE) between the current Q value estimation and the target Q estimation.

 .. math::